G00299944/MAD-Project/README.md

 ?
 Looks like a fresh checkout!
 No ./node_modules directory found.
 Would you like to install project dependencies?
 (Y/n)
 $ y
 ```
-The application should then launch in your default web browser.
+After some time, the application should launch in your default web browser.

 # API Reference
 This application uses data from the [OpenWeatherMap] API.